|

 Erik

-playing guitar for Comort the Way-Shower in Fort Ashby circa
+playin guitar for Comort the Way-Shower in Fort Ashby circa

 1995